JBorrow/lmsi/README.md

 {
   "Section Name": {
     "[0-9]*_.*png": {
-      "caption": "A figure selected using regex.",
-      "title": "Regex Selection",
+      "caption": "A figure selected using regex.
+I can use MathJax $x^2 = 3$.", "title": "Regex Selection",
       "regex": true
     },
     "no_regex_required.png": {
-      "caption": "No regex requried for this, just searched on the filename", "title": "Fixed Name Selection"
+      "caption": "No regex requried for this, just searched on the filename.", "title": "Fixed Name Selection"
     }
   }